16 Best Wiki Software Tools in 2026

-Learn more about wikis and choose the right tool for your team.
+Learn more about wiki software and choose the right tool for your team.

 A wiki is one of the most popular ways to create, find, and share information.
-The concept of a wiki is almost as old as the internet itself.
-Today, wikis take various forms, from internal company wikis, to entertainment fansites, to online encyclopedias like Wikipedia.
+The concept of a wiki is almost as old as the Internet itself.
+Today, wikis are used for many purposes, from internal company documentation to public knowledge sites and large community-driven projects like Wikipedia.

 What is wiki software?

-The term comes from the word "wikiwiki," which means "fast" in the Hawaiian language.
-The first-known wiki, WikiWikiWeb, was created by American computer programmer Ward Cunningham in 1994.
+The term “wiki” comes from the Hawaiian word wikiwiki, meaning “fast.”
+The first wiki, WikiWikiWeb, was created by American computer programmer Ward Cunningham in 1994.

 In the decades since the birth of WikiWikiWeb, numerous wiki software solutions entered the market, so you have a lot of excellent options to choose from.
 To learn more, read our detailed wiki software comparison guide.